aroberge/avantpy/proposal/idea.md

    imprime("Au revoir !")
 ```

-When I would try to execute such a program, I might get the following error message:
+When I would try to execute such a program, I would get the following error message:

 ```txt
 Il y a une erreur de syntaxe dans ce programme dans la ligne contenant le code suivant: